Linear Regression with Centrality Measures: Set-Up

-\subsubsection{Centrality Statistics and OLS Estimation}
+Although our proposed model may not describe every type of economic interaction on networks, it is a plausible model that researchers may not want to rule out ex ante.
+In that case, the issues that we highlight in the following sections remain relevant.

-Given our adjacency matrices $A$ and $\hat{A}$, we now define centrality statistics and the OLS estimators that are based on them.
+\subsection{Centrality Statistics and OLS Estimation}

+We next define centrality statistics and the OLS estimators that are based on them.
 Centrality measures are agent-level measures of importance in a network.
 Many centrality measures exist, each capturing a different aspect of network position.
-However, they are all functions of $A$ and can be exactly computed in the no measurement error ase.
+However, they are all functions of $A$ and can be computed exactly when $A$ is observed.
 We focus on three popular measures: degree, diffusion and eigenvector centralities.
 While they are most intuitive when $A$ is binary, centrality measures should be understood as functions of general weighted (symmetric) adjacency matrices.
-Except where noted, our definitions are standard (see e.g. \citealt{jackson2010social}; \citealt{bloch2021centrality}).
+Our definitions are standard up to scaling (see e.g. \citealt{jackson2010social}; \citealt{bloch2021centrality}).

 \begin{definition}[Degree Centrality] Degree centrality computed on the $n \times n$ adjacency matrix $A$ is the $n \times 1$ vector: